5.

 §2 calculation: wis

-The symbol descriptions are shown in Appendix 1.
+The calculation is carried out in Appendix 1.

 Problem 2: